 The CTP Fellowship is awarded to students from each of Vanderbilt University’s participating professional schools (Divinity, Education, Law, Medicine, Management, Nursing) with the purpose of supporting their leadership development.
 Fellows do not apply but are nominated by the Deans of their professional schools.
 In exchange for their participation, Fellows receive the benefits of collaboration, experience and education, as well as a CTP leadership certificate and a $1000 stipend, paid in two installments in December and May.

 The REQUIREMENTS for the CTP Fellowship include the following:

 Each Fellows Team will meet at least twice a semester with their Community Partner to strategize and implement a plan for addressing a specific challenge faced by the nonprofit.
 In this way, the Fellows serve as students of, and consultants to, their partners.
-The goal is for the Fellows Team to provide 30 hours of service total during the academic year to their Community Partner, which may include direct service, event attendance and research on their own time.
+The goal is for the Fellows Team to provide approximately 30 hours of service total during the academic year to their Community Partner, which may include direct service, attendance at the organization’s events, and/or research on their own time.

 CTP Fellows are asked to serve as liaisons between the CTP and their professional schools.
 They are to serve as ambassadors representing the program to other students and faculty in their schools, increasing CTP’s presence and impact on campus.
 Further, they are to provide feedback and advice to CTP staff in order to build a better program that can meet their schools’ needs most effectively.